makkus/freckles/freckles/doc/frecklets/evolution.md

       - markus
 ```

-This example is a bit non-sensical, but where this comes in really handy, for example, is when you want to provision a
+This example is a bit nonsensical, but where this comes in really handy, for example, is when you want to provision a
 new VM from a cloud provider.
 The first task would be executed locally, and talk to the providers API to create a new VM.
 The second one would connect to that VM (probably as root), and does some initial setup (like provisioning an admin user, disabling password-login for ssh, etc.).